 - Scarring: With an external fixator, pins and wires are being placed through the skin, through the muscle (often times), and then into bone.
 The holes stay open the entire time, and when the fixator is removed, the holes close on their own.
 The scars may be more unsightly in some people versus others.

 - Range of Motion: Since there are no pins that are going through muscle, not only is the pain better, but range of motion is better preserved.
 This fact is critical.
-During lengthening, Dr. Flanagan will expect your child to lose some of his motion, and if the knee, hip, or ankle becomes too stiff during lengthening, then lengthening will have to stop.
+During lengthening, we expect your child to lose some of his motion, and if the knee, hip, or ankle becomes too stiff during lengthening, then lengthening will have to stop.
 As stiffening is less likely with a nail, your child will be much more likely to reach his or her lengthening goal (within reason of course).

 Why not use this Nail on Every Single Child with a Limb Length Difference?